 There are a few buses from Jaen to Cazorla which take 2:30 hours and from Granada which take 4 hours.
 The connections are not very good for a day trip, so you should stay at least a couple of nights in Cazorla to be able to hike Rio Cerezuelo and see the village.

 Cazorla and its surroundings do deserve a lot more time and there are plenty of hiking opportunities going straight from the village.

 Yet, the best way to reach Cazorla is by car, and this opens up a whole world of other opportunities like seeing other villages and hike amazing trails like Rio Borrosa.

-By adding Cazorla into the GPS, it will easily take you there.
-Here is approximate driving time from the following cities:
+By adding Cazorla to the GPS, it will easily take you there.
+Here is the approximate driving time from the following cities:

 - Jaen: 1 hr 10 min